-A few days ago I had a conversation with my son’s first grade teacher.
-I’ve had this same conversation every year for 5 years now—through daycare, preschool and, now, elementary school; all here in Iowa City.
+A few days ago I had a conversation with my son’s first-grade teacher.
+I’ve had this same conversation every year for 5 years now—through daycare, preschool, and now, elementary school; all here in Iowa City.
 This conversation, usually held in September, is my attempt to shelter him from settler mythologies about Native Americans.
 These mythologies grounded in certain holidays and classroom history books are an attempt to hide the unpleasant truths about this country’s past, an attempt to whitewash history.
 Thus, the conversation I have every year with my son’s teachers is a direct attempt at making sure they rethink what they’ve been taught and what they intend to pass on.

 Let that last little paragraph suffice to quickly explain why I call this time of year, The Season of Resistance.
-A time when many of us Natives stand tall, walk proud and do our best to educate people about the authentic history of this country; about Columbus, appropriate Halloween attire and the realities of Thanksgiving.
+A time when many of us Natives stand tall, walk proud, and do our best to educate people about the authentic history of this country; about Columbus, appropriate Halloween attire, and the realities of Thanksgiving.

-Columbus was an atrocious person, who did not discover America and who’s crimes against humanity are too numerous to list here.
+Columbus was an atrocious person, who did not discover America and whose crimes against humanity are too numerous to list here.
 Thus, Native Americans have been fighting to put an end to this holiday for decades.
-Our protests to Columbus Day parades and monuments have not gone unnoticed and, finally, in the last couple years, some cities have reexamined basic truths and are now in agreement with Indigenous people of this continent.
+Our protests to Columbus Day parades and monuments have not gone unnoticed and, finally, in the last couple of years, some cities have reexamined basic truths and are now in agreement with Indigenous people of this continent.
 Cities like Albuquerque NM, Portland OR, St. Paul MN, Oklahoma City OK have opted to celebrate Indigenous Peoples Day.
 Also, there are a few state Democratic parties that are currently working on resolutions in favor of Indigenous Peoples Day.
-Iowa being one of them.
+Iowa is one of them.

-Just a couple days ago, the State Central Committee of the Iowa democratic party passed a resolution that ceases to recognize Columbus Day in favor of Indigenous Peoples Day.
-Hopefully, in the future we will see the Democratic party enact legislation on this resolution.
+Just a couple of days ago, the State Central Committee of the Iowa democratic party passed a resolution that ceases to recognize Columbus Day in favor of Indigenous Peoples Day.
+Hopefully, in the future, we will see the Democratic party enact legislation on this resolution.
 In Iowa City, the University of Iowa Native American Student Association (NASA) usually holds an Indigenous Peoples Day celebration and education session on campus.
 This year, the event will be held on October 10th (at noon) in conjunction with a NoDAPL rally.
-While we celebrate Indigenous Peoples Day, NASA, the University of Iowa Environmental Coalition (UIEC), local environmental activists (100 Grannies, Mississippi Solidarity Network, etc.), Native professors, administrators and NASA alumni like myself will also stand with water protectors everywhere trying to stop the Dakota Access Pipeline.
+While we celebrate Indigenous Peoples Day, NASA, the University of Iowa Environmental Coalition (UIEC), local environmental activists (100 Grannies, Mississippi Solidarity Network, etc.), Native professors, administrators, and NASA alumni like myself will also stand with water protectors everywhere trying to stop the Dakota Access Pipeline.
 This movement, which is part of a larger environmental struggle is also historically linked to Native American sovereignty and the colonization of this land.
-So, please show your support for authentic histories, Indigenous sovereignty, clean water and a better future by joining us at this event.
+So, please show your support for authentic histories, Indigenous sovereignty, clean water, and a better future by joining us at this event.
 For more information, go to nasa.org.uiowa.edu

 Christine Nobiss is from Winnipeg Canada and a member of the George Gordon Plains Cree and Salteaux First Nation.
 She has an M.A in Religious Studies (Native American focus) and a certificate in Native American Indian Studies from the University of Iowa.
 She is the founder of the FB page, Iowa to the Camp of the Sacred Stones, an Iowa Indigenous voice on the NoDAPL movement.